WELCOME TO THE PRACTICE

 In order for the GP registrars to successfully complete their training they need to be assessed on their consulting skills.
 This is done by the appointed assessors viewing a video of the registrar's consultations.
 You may be asked for your permission to have your consultation recorded in this way.
 If you agree, you will need to give your written permission and there is a consent form available at the desk, which you will be offered.
 If the doctor appears to be recording your consultation and you have not signed a consent form, then you should indicate this to him or her immediately.
 The recording will be used for educational purposes only.
 Further information about this process and the confidentiality of it, can be obtained from the reception staff.

-OUR NEXT TRAINEE DOCTOR WILL BE COMING TO THE PRACTICE ON WEDNESDAY 4TH DECEMBER.
+OUR NEXT TRAINEE DOCTOR WILL BE COMING TO THE PRACTICE ON WEDNESDAY 4TH DECEMBER FOR 4 MONTHS.
 HER NAME IS

 DR VALERIE OSUOHA.
 DR NATHAN WILL BE HER TRAINING GP.